Virtual-Finland-Development/infrastructure/Docs/Email.README.md

 Available settings are:

 - `ses:domain-name`: The domain name used for sending emails.
 The domain name must be registered in AWS Route53.
-- `ses:domain-owned-by-stack`: The stack name that owns the domain name.
-The stack must be deployed before the SES stack (or the with the same deployment when applicable).
-Assumed to be the current stack if not set.
+- `ses:create-domain-records`: Boolean value for creating the domain verification records in AWS Route53.
+If set to false, the domain verification records must be created manually or by some other stack (which owns the domain).
-- `ses:this-stack-owns-other-domains`: List of tuples of stack and domain names that rely on the current stack for domain ownership.
+- `ses:also-create-domain-records-for`: List of tuples of stack and domain names that rely on the current stack for domain records management.
   - the syntax for the list item is `stack-name:domain-name`
 - `ses:domain-zone-id`: The AWS Route53 zone id for the domain name.
 If not set, the zone id is fetched from the access-finland projects pulumi outputs.